 Drive TypesYour next consideration, should be the drive system.
 The venerable flat plate was introduced over 40 years ago.
 This economical option has the slowest operational speed, it is very noisy, messy and is hampered by its belt drive.
 The belt drive requires frequent maintenance and is prone to slippage and breakage.
 The chain drive has largely replaced the obsolete flat plate drive.
 The chain drive is an economical choice with good operational speed and high shock load durability.
 The chain drive does require annual maintenance.
 There are many types of gear drives available, but the most common use dual worm gears.
 These gear drives are fast, do not require any maintenance, and now are more durable than the flat plate.
 The downside is that they are considerably more expensive than flat plate or chain drives.
 Another choice is hydraulic drives.
 These drives are very fast, but they have been found to be extremely susceptible to saltwater corrosion, prone to hydraulic leaks, are complicated to maintain and they are extremely expensive (generally double the price of a gear driven lift of the same capacity).

+Flat Plate Chain Drive Direct Gear DriveThe previous styles of drives all rely upon extremely inefficient gearing (or hydraulic pressure) so that they can save money by not having a brake on the lift.
+Kind of scary, but it works.
+The final type of drive, the cycloidal drive, is different from the rest because it is extremely efficient (greater than 95% for cycloidal drives compared to approximately 35% for the others).
+The high efficiency results in very fast lift speeds, even faster than hydraulics, but it requires the use of fail-safe brakes, which adds to the cost of the lift.
+Cycloidal drives are also gearless, so they don’t have any gears to grind together, wear down, lose teeth and lock up.
+Consequently, cycloidal drives have legendary durability and come with a lifetime guarantee.
+Cycloidal drives are also the most powerful drives in the industry.
+One manufacturer claims their gear drives are the most powerful in the industry with 8,000 in. / lbs. of torque, but cycloidal drives with 34,000 in. / lbs. of torque are routinely used on boat lifts and cycloidal drives with up to 521,000 in. / lbs. of torque are available to use on mega yacht lifts.
+Although they are less expensive than hydraulic drives, the major drawback to cycloidal drive systems is that they are more expensive than the other drive systems.
+However, if only the absolute best will do, and you want the fastest, most powerful and durable drive system, the cycloidal drive is the only choice.
 Finally, you need to consider the other components on the lift to see if they will make your boat lift easier and more convenient to use.
 Does the lift use pulley and drive shaft bearings that require lubrication?
 Do you really want to climb out onto your cradle and top beams, find the zirk fittings and grease up your drive shaft and pulley bearings every 3 months, or would you rather have a lift with maintenance-free self-lubricating bearings?
 Would you rather have a lift that uses cables with fixed ends that can’t be adjusted once installed and must be cut off and repaired during cable replacement?
 Or would you prefer a lift with wedge locks that allow for easy adjustment of cable length to level the cradle, adjust the pitch of the boat and make cable replacement easier?
 Do you want a lift designed with cable keepers or cable rollers to ensure proper cable winding and extend cable life?
 Do you want your top beams made with stepped channel which provides structural support for the drive bearing blocks and eliminates shear loads on the weld?
 Or would you prefer your top beams be made from standard C channel with the entire load held up by the weld?
 Do you want wood bunks or aluminum bunks?
 Does the manufacturer use UV resistant non-marring white vinyl that requires no top-side rivets or do their bunks use black plastic with top-side rivets that can mar and scratch your hull?
 Is the lift made from aluminum or galvanized steel?
 Due to recent changes in EPA guidelines, the galvanizing compound now scratches off easily and galvanized steel lifts will quickly corrode.
 Aluminum will not corrode, but it is more expensive than steel.